wallarm/product-documentation/docs/latest/installation/oob/web-server-mirroring/aws-ami.md

 # Deploying Wallarm OOB from Amazon Image

 This article provides instructions for deploying [Wallarm OOB](overview.md) on AWS using the [official Amazon Machine Image (AMI)](https://aws.amazon.com/marketplace/pp/B073VRFXSD).
-The solution described here is designed to analyze traffic mirrored by a web server.
+The solution described here is designed to analyze traffic mirrored by a web or proxy server.

 <!-- ???
 say that all regions are supported -->